pip-services/pip-services-docs/content/en/python/tutorials/client_library/_index.md

 </span>

 Let's get started!
-Head on over to Step 1.
-Setting up the project.
+Head on over to [Step 1.
+Setting up the project structure](step1).

 ### See also